carpentries-incubator/julia-novice/_episodes/08-packages.md

 Melissa is now confident that her module fine and she wants to make it available for the rest of her physics club.
 She decides to put it in a package.
-This way she can also locally use julias package manager for managing her module.
+This way she can also locally use Julia's package manager for managing her module.

 ## From project to package

 The path from having a module to having a package is actually very short: Packages need a `name` and a `uuid` field in their `Project.toml`.

 A `uuid` is a universally unique identifier.
-Thankfully julia comes with the `UUIDs` package, that can generate `uuid`s for Melissa via `UUIDs.uuid4()`.
+Thankfully Julia comes with the `UUIDs` package, that can generate `uuid`s for Melissa via `UUIDs.uuid4()`.

 In addition Melissa needs to have a specific directory structure.
 She looks at the example package [`Example.jl`](https://github.com/JuliaLang/Example.jl) which has the following structure